Senior Gear Editor

 The Cosmic Primo jacket from Trew is a worthy piece of gear with 3L construction, oodles of pockets (five roomy outer pockets and two massive internal dump pockets), and fabric that is super durable but not stiff and fairly breathable.
 That’s a hard balance to get right, and while the material isn’t the stretchiest (it does have some stretch), the roomy fit makes for completely unrestricted motion (and easy layering).
 It’s hard to believe that it clocks in at under $500.
 The range of color options are also a definite plus, as are the top-tier Trew bibs that are available in matching colorways.

 For backcountry, while it’s not the stretchiness you’ll find in a dedicated touring shell, with large pit zips and a weight that isn’t too off the charts, this shell can do some time out of bounds as well.
-And if you’re pairing it with one of Trew’s high-coverage bibs, you can zip out the powder-skirt to save yourself a few grams or so.
-For dedicated tourers, there are better jackets, but for hitting the resort, you’ll be hard-pressed to find a shell as well-equipped as this one.
+For dedicated backcountry enthusiasts, there are better jackets (like the Rab Khroma Kinetic, below), but for hitting the resort, you’ll be hard-pressed to find a shell as well-equipped as this one.
+The only downside for resort shredders that we experienced is the lack of wrist gaiters, which are great for keeping snow out of your sleeves in deeper powder.
+You can find that feature on the Strafe Nomad, HH Elevation Infinity, and Mammut Haldigrat, below.

 Best Backcountry Ski Jacket